dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 Here we reuse our generator that produces two values: Hattori skulk and Yoshi skulk.

-Now, we’ll explore the state of the application, the execution context stack at various points in the application execution.
+Now, we'll explore the state of the application, the execution context stack at various points in the application execution.
 Figure 6.6 gives a snapshot at two positions in the application execution.
 The first snapshot shows the state of the application execution before calling the NinjaGenerator function B .
-Because we’re executing global code, the execution context stack contains only the global execution context, which references the global environment in which our identifiers are kept.
+Because we're executing global code, the execution context stack contains only the global execution context, which references the global environment in which our identifiers are kept.
 Only the NinjaGenerator identifier references a function, while the values of all other identifiers are undefined.

 When we make the call to the NinjaGenerator function C

 const ninjaIterator = NinjaGenerator("skulk");

 the control flow enters the generator and, as it happens when we enter any other function, a new NinjaGenerator execution context item is created (alongside the matching lexical environment) and pushed onto the stack.
 But because generators are special, none of the function code is executed.
-Instead, a new iterator, which we’ll refer to in the code as ninjaIterator, is created and returned.
+Instead, a new iterator, which we'll refer to in the code as ninjaIterator, is created and returned.
 Because the iterator is used to control the execution of the generator, the iterator gets a reference to the execution context in which it was created.

 An interesting thing happens when the program execution leaves the generator, as shown in figure 6.7.
 Typically, when program execution returns from a standard function, the matching execution context is popped from the stack and completely discarded.
-But this isn’t the case with generators.
+But this isn't the case with generators.

 Figure 6.6 The state of the execution context stack before calling the NinjaGenerator calling the NinjaGenerator function